medialab/artoo/index.md

 ---

 So why shouldn't we take advantage of this and start scraping within the cosy environment of web browsers?
-It has become really easy today to execute JavaScript in a a browser's console and this is exactly what **artoo** is doing.
+It has become really easy today to execute JavaScript in a a browser's console and this is exactly what **artoo.js** is doing.

 Using browsers as scraping platforms comes with a lot of advantages:

 * **Fast coding**: You can prototype your code live thanks to JavaScript browsers' REPL and peruse the DOM with tools specifically built for web development.
 * **No more authentication issues**: No longer need to deploy clever solutions to enable your spiders to authenticate on the website you intent to scrape.
 You are already authenticated on your browser as a human being.
 * **Tools for non-devs**: You can easily design tools for non-dev people.
-One could easily build an application with a UI on top of **artoo**.
-Moreover, **artoo** gives you the possibility to create bookmarklets on the fly to execute your personnal scripts.
+One could easily build an application with a UI on top of **artoo.js**.
+Moreover, it gives you the possibility to create bookmarklets on the fly to execute your personnal scripts.

 ---